Skip to content

 Under the hood: FastAPI processes all route parameters, including ones meant for Wireup.
 The WireupRoute class optimizes this by making Wireup-specific parameters only visible to Wireup, removing unnecessary processing by FastAPI's dependency injection system.

-Inject FastAPI request
+Inject FastAPI request or websocket

 @service(lifetime="scoped")